 Its constructions and remains found in the area are believed to have been an administrative and military center around Pisaq, with numerous buildings.

-In this area, it is possible to observe Inca constructions with acceptable and perfect stone structures and grain deposits called Qolcas, located below the main enclosure of Huchuy Qosqo; this storage system is useful for food storage and preservation, as this area is an important agricultural center for maize production.
+In this area, it is possible to observe Inca constructions with well-constructed stone structures and grain deposits, known as Qolcas, located below the main enclosure of Huchuy Qosqo.
+This storage system is suitable for food storage and preservation, as this area is a significant agricultural center for maize production.

 Construction of Huchuy Qosqo

-Wiracocha and his descendants needed a lot of workers for the construction.
-Therefore, the citizens of the Inca Empire were obliged under the mit’a system to contribute to the construction work of the Huchuy Qosqo together with other specialists and artisans.
+Wiracocha and his descendants required a large number of workers for the construction.
+Therefore, the citizens of the Inca Empire were obligated under the mit’a system to contribute to the construction work of Huchuy Qosqo, alongside other specialists and artisans.
 Royal lands also serve as large field palaces and, at times, as fortifications to defend against rivals.

-In Huchuy Qosqo, one of the most beautiful architectural works of the Inca Empire is displayed, where several architectural structures, made with great ingenuity and wisdom, mixed with lithium material, adobe, and clay for their construction.
-The walls with a slight interior slope withstand telluric movement, the rawness of time, and the inevitable passage of time; they are proof of their high technology and knowledge of these constructions.
+In Huchuy Qosqo, one of the most beautiful architectural works of the Inca Empire is displayed, featuring several architectural structures constructed with great ingenuity and wisdom, made from lime, adobe, and clay.
+The walls, with a slight interior slope, withstand telluric movement, the ravages of time, and the inevitable passage of time; they are a testament to the high technology and knowledge that went into their construction.

 Buildings in Huchuy Qosqo

-One of the most outstanding characteristics of Huchuy Qosqo is the location of the set on a slope towards the natural slope of the mountain; the result is very aesthetic.
+One of the most outstanding characteristics of Huchuy Qosqo is its location on a slope that mimics the natural contours of the mountain, resulting in an aesthetically pleasing appearance.
 Among its buildings, you will find:

 A “Kallanka is of great importance to house the Inca officials; it is at least 40 to 50 feet long.
-All three are famous buildings, one with three floors, two floors of carved stone, and high adobe, while the other preserves an adobe-based structure.
+All three are famous buildings, one with three floors, two floors of carved stone, and a high adobe base, while the other preserves an adobe-based structure.

-The third building was originally a rectangular-based structure of large adobe bricks, probably intended as a place for imperial women to learn their work; In addition to large terraces and cliffs, a huge square and a large Inca gate that served perfectly as a gate to control the passage of the city.
+The third building was originally a rectangular structure made of large adobe bricks, likely intended as a place for imperial women to learn their duties and responsibilities.
+It also featured large terraces and cliffs, a vast square, and a large Inca gate that served perfectly as a gate to control the passage into the city.

-The water supply at the site is an irrigation canal built by the Incas, lined with perfectly connected rocks to prevent water leaks of about 800 meters and several small irrigation reservoirs.
+The water supply at the site is an irrigation canal built by the Incas, lined with perfectly fitted rocks to prevent water leaks, spanning approximately 800 meters, and several small irrigation reservoirs.

 When the Spanish arrived, they used the site as a farm and demolished other Inca structures to build the most significant reservoir we see today.